Maryland Route 70

 Maryland Route 70 (MD 70) is a state highway in the U.S. state of Maryland.
-Known for most of its length as Roscoe Rowe Boulevard, the highway runs 2.31 mi from MD 450 in Annapolis north to Bestgate Road in Parole.
+Known for most of its length as Roscoe Rowe Boulevard, the highway runs 2.31 mi from MD 450 in Annapolis north to Bestgate Road in Parole in Anne Arundel County.
 MD 70 is the primary highway connecting U.S. Route 50 (US 50) and US 301 with downtown Annapolis.
 The highway also serves several sets of Maryland state government offices and Navy–Marine Corps Memorial Stadium.
 MD 70 was constructed in the mid-1950s contemporaneously with the US 50 freeway.
 The highway was extended north to Bestgate Road in the early 1990s.

 Route description

 MD 70 begins at an intersection with MD 450 (College Avenue) in downtown Annapolis.
 This intersection is next to Government House, the residence of the Governor of Maryland, and one block north of the Maryland State House.
 MD 70 heads northwest for two blocks as Bladen Street, a four-lane divided boulevard that passes between state office buildings, including the offices of members of the Maryland General Assembly.
 At Calvert Street, the highway's name changes to Roscoe Rowe Boulevard.
 A two-lane ramp splits from southbound MD 70 just south of the southern end of the highway's bridge over College Creek, the point at which maintenance responsibility changes from the city of Annapolis to the state.
 The highway passes between several sets of government offices, including the Maryland Court of Appeals and the Maryland State Archives, leading up to its intersection with MD 435 (Taylor Avenue).
 MD 70 passes to the east of Navy–Marine Corps Memorial Stadium before crossing Weems Creek and leaving the city of Annapolis.
 The highway meets US 50/US 301/MD 2 (John Hanson Highway) at a partial cloverleaf interchange.
 Beyond the interchange, MD 70 curves to the west and intersects Bestgate Road and Tidewater Colony Drive; the latter street leads to the historic home Howard's Inheritance.
 The highway continues along Bestgate Road and becomes a four-lane road with a center left-turn lane before reaching its northern terminus at an arbitrary point west of Compton Drive and Willie Drive.
 Bestgate Road continues west as a county highway toward the Westfield Annapolis shopping mall in the center of Parole.